 Yes… it's like a drug.

-Here Chamath Palihapitiya, venture capitalist and former Facebook executive talks about his regrets in helping create this social media society…
+Here Sean Parker (first president of Facebook) and Chamath Palihapitiya (venture capitalist and former Facebook executive) talk about the challenges and regrets creating this social media society…

 If you're dependent on these platforms to earn an income, you may want to pay close attention to how this plays out.